miker704/Strife/patches2.md

     - Removed ReactTool tip imports and components (3) from user nav bar and replaced it with 3 new ToolTip Component instead.
     - Removed ReactTool tip imports and components (1) from dm nav bar and replaced it with a new ToolTip Component instead.
     - Added 2 new tool tip components to dm nav bar 1 to replace the reactTooltip component for the tooltip to display create dm on the plus icon.
 And a new tool tip component that conditional selects dmservers that have names whose lengths hit 19 or more characters long to display a tool tip of the full name of the dmServer. this tooltip is using the render prop to render its content.
 Which was used in a seperate version of this project to test the new tooltip library update on the server nav bar to great success the same technique is used here.
+    - Added a call to root tooltip to show a tooltip of the online status of a (user) for one to one dmServer chats in dmServer nav bar.

 ## Backend Changes